tlubin/blt/README.md

       - `"class2"` - name of second class
       - `"header_files"` - list of header files
       - `"source_files"` - list of source files
-      - `"funcs"` - list of functions shared by both classes, where each element in the list is an object with the properties:
+      - `"funcs"` - list of functions shared by both classes, where each function is represented as an object with the properties:
         - `"name"` - name of function
         - `"args"` - list of argument types
         - `"return"` - type of return value